Amortizing Perpetual Options: Introduction

 \section{Introduction}

 Perpetual contracts are experiencing a renaissance due to their adoption in decentralized finance and cryptocurrency markets.
-Though introduced in~\cite{shiller1993measuring} for, e.g., a market on real estate indices, perpetual futures on cryptocurrencies are liquidly traded on a number of markets such as \emph{Hyperliquid} and \emph{Binance}.
-These contracts readily allow traders to purchase leveraged positions or to short assets which, otherwise, are technologically incapable of such a position; we refer the interested reader to, e.g.,~\cite{ackerer2023perpetual,angeris2023primer}.
+Though introduced in~\cite{shiller1993measuring} for, e.g., a market on real estate indices, perpetual futures on cryptocurrencies are actively traded across a number of markets such as \emph{Hyperliquid} and \emph{Binance}.
+These contracts readily allow traders to purchase leveraged positions or to short assets which would otherwise be technologically incapable of such a position; we refer the interested reader to, e.g.,~\cite{ackerer2023perpetual,angeris2023primer}.
 However, perpetual futures only provide users with linear payoffs.
 Perpetual options, which replicate elements of the funding rate structure of perpetual futures, have recently been introduced in decentralized systems.
-We highlight everlasting options~\cite{everlasting} and Panoptic~\cite{panoptic} as specific perpetual option variants.
+We highlight everlasting options~\cite{everlasting,ackerer2023perpetual} and Panoptic~\cite{panoptic} as specific perpetual option variants.

 However, though perpetual futures have found wide usage in cryptocurrencies, perpetual options have \emph{not} gained the same market share.
 Notably, the stochastic funding rates used in everlasting options and at Panoptic can be viewed as types of installment options.
 An installment option is one in which cash flows are exchanged between the long and short positions~\cite{davis2002installment,ben2006dynamic}.
 Traditionally, these cash flows exist solely from the long to the short holders.
 Such options, however, only trade over-the-counter due to the nature of these contracts~\cite{ben2006dynamic}.
 Specifically, installment options grant the holder a dual optionality: exercise or lapse.
 Because the lapsing logic comes from failure to make the installment payment in full, the notional units of these contracts are \emph{not} identical and, therefore, cannot trade on an exchange.
-For the purposes of this work, we specifically highlight continuous-installment (CI) options which require a continuous stream of payments from the option holder to the option underwriter in order to keep the contract alive~\cite{kimura2009american,kimura2010valuing}.
+For the purposes of this work, we specifically highlight continuous-installment (CI) options which require a continuous stream of payments from the option holder to the option underwriter in order to keep the contract alive~\cite{ciurlia2005valuation,yang2009variational,kimura2009american,kimura2010valuing,ciurlia2011integral}.